FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Why choose web development.md

 ### Versatility

-Similar to the last two points, the [[Javascript Ecosystem\|Javascript Ecosystem]] is huge, and has reach a point where you can create [[Multiplatform Development\|multiplatform apps]] so you're not just restrained into a browser, so once you reach a decent level you'll be able to also ship things to other platforms and more users.
+Similar to the last two points, the [[Zettelkasten/Javascript Ecosystem\|Javascript Ecosystem]] is huge, and has reach a point where you can create [[Multiplatform Development\|multiplatform apps]] so you're not just restrained into a browser, so once you reach a decent level you'll be able to also ship things to other platforms and more users.

 ### Excellent for creative people